-NURS 6290 Informatics in Health Care
+NURS 6390 Informatics in HealthCare

 This course focuses on the management of information in the modern healthcare system.
-Students will be introduced to the breadth of informatics, information management and the history and future of informatics in healthcare.
-Prerequisites: Demonstrated competency in basic computer skills including file management, word processing, spreadsheets, databases, email, web browsing, and use of presentation software.
-Same as NURS 7290.
+Students will be introduced to the breadth of informatics, information management, the history and future of informatics in healthcare, connected health, social media and healthcare, metadata management, and analysis and interpretation of large sets of clinical data.